hassantarabai/MS-Pserrata-S-N-2023/README.md

 # **MS-***Pserrata***-SN-2023**
-A repository providing helper scripts used in the analysis of genomic and phylogenetic data included in the publication titled "**Highly-resolved genomes of two closely related lineages of the louse Polyplax serrata with different host specificities**".
+A repository providing helper scripts used in the analysis of genomic and phylogenetic data included in the publication titled "**Highly-resolved genomes of two closely related lineages of the rodent louse Polyplax serrata with different host specificities**".

 ## **Phylogenetic dating**
 ### **ortho_gen.py**